Description

 Use both propagator methods.

 Perform the second-order electron propagator using code that is very efficient for this case.
-D2 does both attachment (electron affinities) and detachment (ionization potentials) from all orbitals, while the D2IA does only ionization from active (non-frozen-core) orbitals, (which is even less expensive).
+ED2 does both attachment (electron affinities) and detachment (ionization potentials) from all orbitals, while the variant ED2IA does only ionization from active (non-frozen-core) orbitals, (which is even less expensive).
 Often used as part of a compound method in conjection with a higher-order EPT calculation using a smaller basis set.
 EP2 and EP2IA are synonyms for these options (respectively).

 FC